Our recent recommendations for Loco Klub

 MITHA: KT, Nat Alkin, Oscar & Aryan at Loco Klub.

 In a dystopian world that punishes imagination, a novelist is pulled from obscurity into a nightmare of interrogation.
 Mind Ya Business presents a daring production of The Pillowman, a darkly comic play from one of our greatest living writers, Martin McDonagh (In Bruges / The Banshees of Inisherin).
-A bleak and unforgettable meditation on the brutal power of storytelling.
+An unforgettable meditation on the brutal power of storytelling.

 The Pillowman at Loco Klub.